[Perfect Reproduction] A recipe that recreates the professional taste of Asahikawa Ramen from "Aoba"

 How to make it

-- Combine chicken clear soup, pork clear soup, and dashi soup.
+- Combine chicken and pork soup and water.

 - Put the kaeshi and pure lard into a warmed bowl and pour in the combined soup.